open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/exporters.md

 ## Zipkin

-If you're using [Zipkin](https://zipkin.io/) to visualize traces, you'll need to set it up forst.
+If you're using [Zipkin](https://zipkin.io/) to visualize traces, you'll need to set it up first.
 Here's how to run it locally in a docker container.

 ```shell
 docker run --rm -d -p 9411:9411 --name zipkin openzipkin/zipkin